Deepangshi/Clinic-Management-System/README.md

-## clinic-management-system
+## clinic-app
-clinic management system in java CRUD application overview.
+clinic app in java CRUD application overview.

 ## Tools used